Base snaps

 build-base

-The base keyword on its own does not not take into account the creation of bases.
+The base keyword on its own does not take into account the creation of bases.
 Instead, with older versions of snapcraft, the name keyword was arbitrarily used to determine the build environment:

 name: core18